Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Auxiliary Attributes Generation by LLM and Post-process

 \section{Auxiliary Attributes Generation by LLM and Post-process}

-As mentioned before, we leverage GPT-3.5 to generate some auxiliary attributes for attribute smoothing.
-The auxiliary attributes are generated based on the contextual composition of the object and its attribute, such as \texttt{ripe apple} or \texttt{sliced apple}.
-The model takes into account the unique characteristics that arise from the combination of attribute and the object's context.
-This ensures that the auxiliary attributes accurately capture the nuances of the specific composition, rather than general object-level attributes.
-Since the generation ability of LLM is affected by many factors, in this section, we first explore the impact of different prompts on LLM-generated content.
-Then we study on the influence of the number of auxiliary attributes $t$.
-In addition, we introduce post-processing of generated text to eliminate potential noise.
+As mentioned before, we leverage GPT-3.5~\cite{2023_openai_gpt35} to generate auxiliary attributes for attribute smoothing.
+The auxiliary attributes are generated based on the composition instead of the object, such as \texttt{ripe apple} and \texttt{sliced apple}, which takes into account the unique contextuality that arises from the combination of attribute and object~\cite{2024_IJCAI_CCZSL}.
+This ensures that the auxiliary attributes accurately capture the nuances of the specific composition, rather than generating general object-level attributes.
+Since the generation ability of LLMs is affected by many factors, in this section, we first explore the impact of different prompts.
+Then we study the influence of the number of auxiliary attributes $t$.
+In addition, we introduce post-processing of the generated text to eliminate potential noise.

 \textbf{Impact of prompt input to LLM.} Users typically interact with LLMs through prompts to request answers to questions, generate text, complete tasks, and more.
-The model generates text based on the provided prompt, striving to meet the user's requirements \citep{2024_prompt}.
-Therefore, the good design of prompt is significant for stimulating knowledge of LLMs, which enables them to better follow our instructions and generate auxiliary attributes with high quality.
-We first design some prompts with different style, then input them into GPT-3.5 and observe the quality of generated attributes.
-Some prompt examples on the composition \texttt{browned beef} and \texttt{ancient building} are shown in Table \ref{tab:prompt1} and Table \ref{tab:prompt2}, respectively.
+The model generates text based on the provided prompt, striving to meet the users' requirements~\cite{2024_prompt}.
+Therefore, the good design of prompt is significant for eliciting knowledge of LLMs, which enables them to better follow our instructions and generate auxiliary attributes with high quality.
+We first design prompts with different styles, then input them into GPT-3.5 and observe the quality of generated auxiliary attributes.
+Some prompt examples for the composition \texttt{browned beef} and \texttt{ancient building} are shown in Table~\ref{tab:prompt1} and Table~\ref{tab:prompt2}, respectively.

-As shown in Table \ref{tab:prompt1}, the prompt without "the visual feature of ..." may cause the model to produce adjectives that are not specific but generic, such \texttt{Savory} and \texttt{Rich}.
-In both Table \ref{tab:prompt1} and Table \ref{tab:prompt2}, the prompts starting with "Now I give you...", compared to those starting with "Please give me ...", result in a weaker instruction following ability of the model.
-Therefore, we choose the prompt: "Please give me five adjectives that can describe the visual feature of a photo of a/an ... well."
+As shown in Table~\ref{tab:prompt1}, the prompt without "the visual feature of ..." may cause the model to produce adjectives that are not specific but generic, such as \texttt{Savory} and \texttt{Rich}.
+In both Table~\ref{tab:prompt1} and Table~\ref{tab:prompt2}, the prompts starting with "Now I give you...", compared to those starting with "Please give me ...", result in a weaker instruction following ability of the model.
+Therefore, we choose the prompt: "Please give me $t$ adjectives that can describe the visual feature of a photo of a/an ... well."